jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But they want the money.
 The army.
 The bridges, the buildings, the land.
 These artisans, craftsmen, merchants—this middling sort—they want the realm.
 They have the coin and will not give it any longer, and a king without coin is a realm in chaos.

 I will leave with dignity.
+I exit the Commons.
 The soldiers make way.

 "Privilege!
 Members of the Commons are protected by Privilege!"